 Still, as I discovered to my delight on a recent visit, some Lisbon addresses haven’t shed their storied past.
 Rather than race full-blast into today’s techno-centric world, they celebrate their history.

 And that is true of the Olissippo Lapa Palace.

 One of the best 5-star hotels in Lisbon

-One of the few historic hotels in Lisbon with a pool, it’s part of the Olissippo hotel group in Portugal – boasting luxurious rooms, decor that reflects its historical origins and the crème de la crème, a large outdoor swimming pool in a beautiful garden setting.
+Part of the Olissippo hotel group in Portugal, the Olissippo Lapa Palace hotel boasts luxurious rooms, decor that reflects its historical origins and the crème de la crème – a large outdoor swimming pool in a beautiful garden setting.

-Originally built in 1870, this former palace was the home of a noble count before being turned into the five-star Lapa Palace Hotel in 1992.
+Originally built in 1870, this former palace was the home of a noble count before being turned into the 5-star Lapa Palace Hotel in 1992.